 The Aboriginal Heritage Information Management System (AHIMS) provides a database of previously recorded Aboriginal heritage sites in NSW although it is not conclusive evidence of the presence or absence of Aboriginal heritage sites.
-On 13th March 2025, a search of the AHIMS database was undertaken over an area of approximately 800 km centred on the Project Area.
+On 13th March 2025, a search of the AHIMS database was undertaken over an area of approximately 800 km2 centred on the Project Area.
 The AHIMS Client Service ID was 984771.

-There were 78 Aboriginal sites, and no declared Aboriginal Places recorded within the search area (Figure 1).
+There were 78 Aboriginal sites, and no declared Aboriginal Places recorded within the search area.
 Sites located in the area included artefact scatters, modified trees, art, hearths, Aboriginal resource and gathering, and stone quarries.

 There are no Aboriginal sites recorded within or in close proximity to the Project area (Figure 1).
-The closest recorded site is 1km to the northeast of the Project Area.
+The closest recorded site is 450m to the west of the Project Area.
 The site is an artefact scatter in Griffith that does not appear to be associated with any Strahler order watercourses with the exception of man-made channels.
+It is unclear whether any of these man-made channels follow the course of natural waterways.

 Other heritage register searches were also undertaken to identify any items or places in proximity to the proposed work areas.
 The NSW State Heritage Inventory (SHI), includes items on the State Heritage Register (SHR) and items listed by state agencies and the local Government, to identify any items currently listed within or adjacent to the work areas.
 The SHI database also includes declared Aboriginal Places in NSW.
 A search of the SHI database was conducted, which revealed there are no declared Aboriginal Places within the Griffith LGA.
-The nearest listed item on the Local Environmental Plan (LEP) was the Griffith Centre for Irrigated Agriculture (I23) located approximately 1km to the southwest of the Project Area.
+The nearest listed item on the Local Environmental Plan (LEP) was the Griffith High School located approximately 1km to the northwest of the Project Area.
 This site is not listed for Aboriginal significance.